This classic coconut cake features a homemade frosting made from sugar, lemon juice, egg whites, vanilla extract, and shredded coconut.

-Make frosting: Combine sugar, 1/2 cup water and lemon juice in a small saucepan.
+Make frosting: Combine sugar, 1/4 cup water and cream of tartar in a small saucepan.
 Bring to a boil over high heat, stirring only until sugar dissolves.
 Cook syrup until it reaches soft-ball stage, 234°F on a candy thermometer.
 Cool slightly.
 In a clean, dry bowl, using an electric mixer, beat egg whites until frothy.
 With beaters running, slowly pour in warm syrup.
 Beat in vanilla, and continue beating until cool and thickened.

 Assemble cake: Arrange one cake layer on a serving platter.
 Spread top evenly with about 1/2 cup frosting.
 Set second cake layer on top.
 Spread top and sides of cake with remaining frosting.
 Gently pat shredded coconut onto frosting around sides and sprinkle coconut generously over top.

 Tasty, but A LOT of work!
 My frosting didn't turn out...it was like marshmallow fluff so just oozed down the sides.
 The few things I changed: I used 2 spring-form pans, one I did the paper in and did PAM in them.
 Definitely do the parchment paper, way better results.
 I used vanilla bean (I happened to have some in the fridge) and that was tasty.
 Also, I didn't have cake flour so I subbed all-purpose with cornstarch.
 I also used fresh coconut that I had shredded.
 Yummy, but really labor intensive.